tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 ### That’s it!

 We’ve built the backend for a simple notes app.
-You can checkout the [completed project on Glitch](https://glitch.com/~notes-app-backend).
+You can see the [completed project on Glitch](https://glitch.com/~notes-app-backend).
 I’ll be releasing a follow up tutorial soon with a guide to building the frontend with React.
 I also plan on posting an in-depth review of Glitch so stay tuned for that.

 ### References: